 The X3 Bar system cost $499 when this review was updated.
 OK, I'll just say it: X3 Bar is expensive.
 In this video Dr. Jaquish discusses the price:

 OK, I don't know how much it costs to make a steel bar, let alone a well-designed steel bar such as what they are using.
 Maybe it costs a lot?
 I don't know.
-For the average person considering X3 Bar, it's a lot of money to pay a steel bar with hooks some latex bands and foot platform.
+For the average person considering X3 Bar, I think this is a lot of money to pay a steel bar with hooks, some latex bands and foot platform.